sferrini/Swift-Community-Best-Practices/README.markdown

 ### Capture List Inference

-Failure to infer type inside a capture list could lead to a rather verbose line of code.
+Specifying parameter types inside a capture list can lead to a rather verbose code.
 Only specify types if needed.

 ```swift
 let people = [